tianlinhe/Bioinfo_projects/README.md

 4. The window size used here is 13.
 By seting win = 13, a file name "svml_win13.txt" will be generated

 The python file "final_predictor.py":
-1. Using load_svm_light_file, it takes up "svml_win13.txt" as training set
+1. Using load_svm_light_file, it takes up "svml_win13.txt" as training set ("svml_win13.txt" is too large to be uploaded to Github)
 2. Random forrest classifier is used, with no.estimator set as 35
 3. It is equiped with a simple user-iterative surface: When a user types in an amino acid query sequence (must be capitalized), it returns the 2-state prediction of the query sequence.
 Otherwise, it can also be done through directly typing the query sequence on line 8 of the script inside the quotation marks.